Chowly/dress_socks/README.md

 Creates a new TCP Socket that tunnels through the socks configuration passed.

 ## Examples
-To use ```dress_socks``` with most interact with common network tasks you'll mostlikely need to Monkey Patch the standard libraries, below are some examples:
+To use ```dress_socks``` to interact with common network tasks you'll mostlikely need to Monkey Patch the standard libraries, below are some examples:

 FTP
 ``` ruby